Introduction by Jess Walter

 If there are any copies of the Numbered edition remaining after the Matching Pre-Order, depending on quantities, these copies will be available for purchase either by lottery or directly through the online store.

 The Lettered edition is limited to 26 copies lettered A-Z and is a Bradel binding with a goatskin covered spine.
 The boards are covered in hand-dyed goatskin using a craquelé resist technique in yellows, oranges and reds.
-The top edge is hand cut and colored using acrylics, and the leather jointed end papers are handmade paste paper.
+The top edge is hand cut and colored using acrylics, and the leather jointed end papers are handmade paste paper by Marie Kelzer.
 Headcaps are sculpted and the headbands are hand woven.